TexasTorque/TorqueLearn3/src/content/coding/How to Install FRC Gametools and Deploy.md

+---
+title: "How to Install FRC Gametools and Deploy"
+date: 2025-09-29
+author: "Suhas Guddeti"
+---

 # Installing and Using FRC Gametools

 FRC Gametools allow you to communicate and interact with your robot.
 FRC Gametools is a Windows-only software, which cannot run on Mac.
 To download Gametools, head to [NI downloads](https://www.ni.com/en-us/support/downloads/drivers/download.frc-game-tools.html), and install the software.
 FRC Driver Station, a software that comes with the Gametools download, is what allows you to connect to your robot.
 To connect your robot to your laptop, follow the rules below: